probablykory/valheim-mods/CraftedBossDrops/Package/README.md

 ## Changelog

+### v1.0.4
+ * Fix for Haldor patch - ensure Hildir never sells Haldor's stuff.

+<details>
+<summary><i>View changelog history</i></summary>
+<br/>

 ### v1.0.3
  * Minor fix for Hildir compat.
  * Patched the Blackforest tutorial to be marked as seen if you craft HardAntler.
 No more Hugin nagging.
  * Updated build to require Jotunn 2.12.4

-<details>
-<summary><i>View changelog history</i></summary>
-<br/>

 ### v1.0.2
  * Minor fix to recipe initialization, it won't attempt to add duplicate recipes after users logout and login repeatedly.